tarnyq/rewriting-engine/doc/core.md

 `stack exec -- ghc-core`.
 (The initial `--` is to ensure subsequent options go to `ghc-core`, not `stack exec`.)

+`Test -g` will generate core files for `src/*.hs`, named for the current commit.
+This is not fast, but is useful for automatically generating core files as you move through commits that let you compare the generated code.

 Typical commands are as follows.
 Note that this will produce intermediate files (`*.hi` interface definitions, `*.o` object files, etc.) in the source directories.
 There appears to be no way to move these at the moment,